 - 9. White Oak (Quercus alba).
 Most easily distinguished by its leaves with rounded lobes.
 Bark is pale ashy gray in strips or blocks and acorns have shallow cups.
 Acorns are a prime food for many forms of wildlife.
 Acorns mature in one year.
 Autumn color dull yellow-bronze, sometimes orange or red.
 It is also an important source of timber in North America. - 10.
 Red Maple (Acer rubrum).
 Aptly named, as its flowers, petioles, twigs and samaras are all red to varying degrees.
 Leaves are opposite.
 One of the earliest trees to bloom (March).
 Fall foliage is brilliant deep scarlet. - 11.
-Nootka Cypress (Chamaecyparis nootkanensis).
-Discovered in 1793 in British Columbia, in the lands of the indigenous Nuu-chah-nulth people, formerly referred to as the Nootka.
-This beautiful evergreen forms strongly weeping, pyramidal tree with drooping sprays of scale-like bluish-green foliage.
-It offers small, rounded seed cones and has scaly, gray bark.
+Black Cherry (Prunus serotina).
+Small to large tree with alternate simple leaves.
+Leaves are narrowly elliptic, pointed at tip and base with finely toothed margins.
+Fall color yellow to orange red.
+Bark is smooth and shiny with transverse markings (lenticels) when young; becomes dark and scaly at maturity.
+Extremely valuable in supplying food for birds and butterflies.